 At the 2018 Summit, 35 heads of state pledged to prioritise a forward-thinking anti-corruption agenda by signing onto the Lima Commitment.
 Instead, in the last four years, aggravated by the COVID-19 pandemic, we have seen further deterioration of democracy and loss of fundamental rights.

 The letter acknowledges recent challenges and calls for governments to support efforts in: democratic governance; transparency and human rights; political financing; public contracting; and illicit financial flows.
-See the full list of recommendations in the letter here: https://www.transparency.org/en/press/summit-of-the-americas-governments-must-act-now-to-rescue-promise-of-lima-commitment
+For the full list of recommendations, see the letter.

 Delia Ferreira-Rubio, chair of Transparency International, said: